Partial Differentiation

 Steepest Ascent and Descent

-Intuitively: standing on a hillside, the gradient points straight uphill along the steepest route, and its negative points straight downhill.
+Intuitively: standing on a hillside, the gradient points straight uphill along the steepest route, and its negative points straight downhill (the way a ball would roll).
 Every other direction trades some uphill progress for sideways motion.

-This follows directly from the dot-product formula : among all unit vectors , this inner product is largest when is aligned with and smallest when it points the opposite way.
-The one strict condition is — at a point where the gradient vanishes, there is no preferred direction.
+This follows directly from the inner-product formula : among all unit vectors , this inner product is largest when is perfectly aligned with and smallest when it points the opposite way.
+The one strict condition is — at a point where the gradient vanishes, there is no preferred direction (the ground is flat).

 Isolines